manticoresoftware/manticoresearch/docs/http_reference/json_insert.rst

 ::

 	{
-	  "_index":"test",
+	  "index":"test",
-	  "_id":1
+	  "id":1
 	}

-This creates a document with an id specified by ``_id`` in an index specified by the ``_index`` property.
+This creates a document with an id specified by ``id`` in an index specified by the ``index`` property.
 This document has empty fulltext fields and all attributes are set to their default values.
 However, you can use the optional ``doc`` property to set field and attribute values:

 ::

 	{
-	  "_index":"test",
+	  "index":"test",
-	  "_id":1,
+	  "id":1,
 	  "doc":
 	  {
 	    "gid" : 10,